SpandanBG/xxd-zig/README.md

       -o <file_name>          output file name
       -c <col_size>           size of the column
-      -r                      reverse a hex dump to original -h                      show this prompt
+      -r                      reverse a hex dump to original -p                      pretty print: colored hex. not compatible with -r -h                      show this prompt
 ```